project-koku/koku/docs/source/iqe.rst

 ===
 IQE
 ===
-This section is only Red Hat employees only.
+This section is for Red Hat employees only.

 IQE is a suite of tests that ensures the quality of any pull request to Koku via additional tests.
 IQE is owned by Red Hat QA,